 You've overcome the denial, are finally facing the truth about your addiction to alcohol, and have decided it's time to give up the bottle for good.
-But now that you've made the choice to finally get better,
+But now that you've made the choice to finally get better, what are the next steps?

 If you're like most alcoholics considering giving up the bottle for good, you've probably heard a thing or two about how difficult going through alcohol withdrawal can be.
 And while the physical and psychological symptoms undoubtedly sound grueling, you may still be left wondering how long does alcohol detox take anyway?